openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/generics.rst

 .. code-block:: typescript

     let s = new Stack<string>
-    s.push(55) // That will be a compile-time error
+    s.push(55) /* That will be a compile-time error as 55 is not compatible with type string */

 |

 Generic Constraints
 -------------------

-Type parameters of generic types can be bounded.
+Type parameters of generic types can have constraints.
 For example, the ``Key`` type parameter in the ``HashMap<Key, Value>`` container must have a hash method (i.e., it must be hashable).